0xicl33n/phonepwn/README.md

 2. Move files to /usr/share/armitage/scripts
 3. Make the directory if it isnt there (mkdir /usr/share/armitage/scripts)
 4. Fire up the teamserver, or armitage.
+5. Load up another terminal and type:

-5. java -jar cortana.jar local.prop ./scripts/custom.cna
+java -jar cortana.jar local.prop ./scripts/custom.cna